-The muscles may also stay partially clenched after the urine is released, which can lead to pelvic cramps.
+The muscles may also stay partially clenched after the release of urine, which can lead to pelvic cramps.

 2. Urinary tract infection

-No research has shown that holding in pee causes UTIs, but many doctors recommend avoiding it, especially if a person has a history of frequent UTIs.
+Many doctors recommend avoiding holding in pee for extended periods of time, as it can increase the risk of UTIs, especially if a person has a history of frequent UTIs.